nukopian/DBIx-Squirrel/docs/POD/README.md

     #
     $itr = $itr->reset(10);

     # Reset the iterator.
-Set the slice style and how slurpy our row fetches
+Set the slice style and how y our row fetches
     # are.
     #
     $itr = $itr->reset($slice, $row_count);